Articles in this section

 Category / Section

-• Route ticket to respective support team
+• Route ticket to the appropriate support team

-• Adding tags
+• Add tags

-• Adding a private note
+• Add a private note

-• Updating ticket properties
+• Update ticket properties

-• Ticket properties
+• Ticket properties (status, priority, category, etc.)

 • Requester properties